 We elect to account for our investments in these hybrid securities with embedded written credit derivatives at fair value, with changes in fair value recognized in Net investment income.
 Our investments in these hybrid securities are reported as Other bond securities in the Condensed Consolidated Balance Sheets.
-The fair value of these hybrid securities was under \$ 1 million at both March 31, 2024 and December 31, 2023, respectively.
-These securities have par amounts of \$ 42 million and \$ 42 million at March 31, 2024 and December 31, 2023, respectively, and have remaining stated maturity dates that extend to 2052.
+The fair value of these hybrid securities was under \$1 million at both March 31, 2024 June 30, 2024 and December 31, 2023, respectively.
+These securities have par amounts of \$42 million and \$42 million at March 31, 2024 both June 30, 2024 and December 31, 2023, respectively, and have remaining stated maturity dates that extend to 2052.